top content planning tools

 best content planning tools

-Now that you know why a content planning tool is helpful and where to start let’s take a closer look at some of our favorite free tools out there!
+Now that you know why a content planning tool is helpful and where to start, let’s look at some of our favorite free tools!

 Buffer

-One of the most popular social media scheduling tools out there, Buffer, will help you save time.
-You can share your original blog posts and schedule future social media updates ahead of time.
+Buffer, one of the most popular social media scheduling tools out there, will help you save time.
+You can share your original blog posts and schedule future social media updates.

 Buffer’s free version allows you to connect up to 3 accounts per platform, but its paid plan unlocks more features that can be helpful for small businesses.